 Receipt and Processing of Waste from Outside the Primary Service Area

-The WPWMA may at any time request Contractor to receive and Process Waste or Recyclable Materials which originate from outside of the Primary Service Area.
-Unless the WPWMA does so, Contractor shall not receive any Waste from outside Primary Service Area.
-The initial Primary Service Area is shown on Exhibit E.
+The WPWMA may at any time require Contractor to receive and Process Waste or Recyclable Materials which originate from outside of the Primary Service Area.
+Contractor shall Process such Waste or Recyclable Materials.
+In the event that the composition of the Waste or Recyclable Materials is materially different from Waste or Recyclable Materials originating from the Primary Service Area, Contractor and WPWMA shall meet and confer to consider modifications to the GMRL to account for such differences.
+The Primary Service Area is shown on Exhibit E.

 The Contractor may, upon written approval from the WPWMA, utilize the Facility to Process Recyclable Materials that Contractor receives from outside the Primary Service Area.
-In the event Contractor desires to utilize the Facility for such purposes, it shall submit a written proposal to the WPWMA that specifies the area of origin of the Recyclable Materials, the type and forecasted quantity of the Recyclable Materials that are proposed to be Processed, the projected usage of the Facility, the proposed payment to the WPWMA for the use of the Facility, and such other information the Executive Director or its authorized designee may require in order to evaluate the proposal.
+In the event Contractor desires to utilize the Facility for such purposes, it shall submit a written proposal to the WPWMA that specifies the area of origin of the Recyclable Materials, the type and forecasted quantity of the Recyclable Materials that are proposed to be Processed, the projected usage of the Facility, the proposed payment to the WPWMA for the use of the Facility, and such other information the General Manager or its authorized designee may require in order to evaluate the proposal.

-The Executive Director or authorized designee shall evaluate the proposal and may, subject to reporting the proposal to the WPWMA Board, provide written approval to Contractor allowing Contractor to use the Facility on terms that he/she deems to be in the best interests of the WPWMA.
+The General Manager or authorized designee shall evaluate the proposal and may, subject to reporting the proposal to the WPWMA Board, provide written approval to Contractor allowing Contractor to use the Facility on terms that the General Manager deems to be in the best interests of the WPWMA.

-Under no circumstances may residual material that is a result of the Processing of Recyclable Materials from outside the Primary Service Area be deposited in the Landfill without the prior written consent of the WPWMA.
+Under no circumstances shall Contractor deposit into the Landfill residual material that is a result of the Processing of Recyclable Materials from outside the Primary Service Area without the prior written consent of the WPWMA.
 Contractor shall be solely responsible for any and all costs to isolate, identify, arrange, transport and dispose at an appropriately permitted landfill, other than the Landfill, of any residual materials that result from the Processing of Recyclable Materials from outside of the Primary Service Area.

 Priority